Climate research of extremes

 Joining forces for success

-A total of 600 people are involved in MOSAiC - mainly researchers, but also pilots and captains, cooks and engineers.
+A total of about 500 people are involved in MOSAiC - mainly researchers, but also pilots and captains, cooks and engineers.
 The Arctic expedition of superlatives would not have been possible without the successful cooperation and the international research community, which has the greatest common denominator in curiosity.
 "We work together with over 80 institutions from 20 countries.
 Just the number of people taking part in the expedition goes beyond all dimensions," explained Markus Rex, head of the expedition, at the launch of MOSAiC.
 Now the "Polarstern" will return to Bremerhaven on October 12th.
 In her luggage: countless climate data collected under extreme conditions by researchers from all over the world.

-The MOSAiC Expedition
+The MOSAiC expedition

 During the MOSAiC expedition, scientists from 20 nations explore the Arctic during the course of the year.
 From September 2019 to October 2020 the German icebreaker "Polarstern" drifts frozen in the ice through the Arctic Ocean.
 MOSAiC is being realized under the leadership of the Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research (AWI).
 More than 80 research institutes are working together to make this unique project a success.